Producer: Charles Smiley

 Length: 1 hour 42 minutes

-Charles Smiley with his latest 2011 release.
-The CSX on parade at the close of the 20th century.
+Charles Smiley, with the CSX, at the close of the 20th century.
 A few geographic areas are shown with busy tracks.
 Featured locales are: Ohio Hotspots, Cumberland Sub, and Sand Patch Grade.

 The ‘scrapbook’ theme is a fine premise for a program.
 There are a huge number of trains shown in this program.
 Shown in all 4 seasons, the wide variety of power, locations, and scenery, equal fantastic railfanning!